doscsy12/geri-cogmotor/README.md

 #### Protocol
 All participants will:
 1. play the exergame with zero haptic intervention (ie., no assistance, no challenge), also known as 'initial assessment'
-<br> 2. play the exergame with haptic intervention (errorful/errorless mode) (aka trial period)
+2. play the exergame with haptic intervention (errorful/errorless mode) (aka trial period)
-<br> 3. play the exergame with zero haptic intervention, also known as 'final assessment'
-<br> Initial and final assessments will be compared to determine any motor or cognitive improvements.
+3. play the exergame with zero haptic intervention, also known as 'final assessment' Initial and final assessments will be compared to determine any motor or cognitive improvements.

 ### Aim
 Thus, one objective here is to investigate the effect of a single haptic intervention in an exergame that combines *both* cognitive and motor skills training.